AdrKacz/crispy-parakeet/research-proposal.md

   4. Program the robot to implement the Reflection System

 ## Measure of Success
+*How do I measure how much I succeed in my research?*

 * The Research Plan is composed of 17 consecutive sub-tasks.
 The completion of these sub-tasks will define progress.